 Sometimes, you may need to send a client an email that includes important Medicare plan information that you can’t slim down or cut out.
 In this instance, keep the pleasantries in the email short to reduce the length.
 A friendly greeting is still important to add, but the goal of the email is relaying the information to the client, rather than catching up.
 You can always send a separate email to check in later.

-Note: With any email you send, especially ones including plan info, always make sure you’re following Medicare compliance guidelines!
+Note: With any email you send, especially ones including plan info, always make sure you’re following the Medicare Advantage & Part D Communication Requirements!
 As a reminder, Medicare sales agents can make unsolicited direct contact with beneficiaries via email.
 However, in order to remain compliant, the email must contain an “opt out” function.

 Be Aware of Your Tone